iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Non-deferring transformer implementation

-The transformer no longer internally defers elements with not-yet-transformed references, waiting for the reference to be transformed before trying to transform the referencer again.
-Instead elements are partially transformed once when they are encountered, and if they had missing predecessors, a second, final, time when all its predecessors have been transformed or when the transformer has no more elements to process.
-This means that [IModelTransformer.onTransformElement]($transformer) may be called twice on the same element, and should avoid side-effects.
+The transformer no longer internally defers elements that reference yet-untransformed elements.
+Instead elements are inserted with a partial transformation when they are encountered, and if they had yet-untransformed predecessors, their props are transformed a second, final, time when all its predecessors have also been inserted.
+This means that [IModelTransformer.onTransformElement]($transformer) may be called twice on the same element, and overrides of it should avoid side-effects.